How to Make Espresso With an Espresso Machine – A Definitive Guide

 • The extraction time

-• The brewing pressure
+• The brewing pressure, crucial for espresso preparation

 Stainless steel espresso machine with PID and pressure gauge